Wire82/org.openhab.binding.heos/README.md

 ## Binding Configuration
 This binding does not require any configuration via a .cfg file.
 The configuration is done via the Thing definition.
+Within the binding the callback URL can be set.
+This URL is needed if a player or a group is registered as an audio sink within OpenHab.
+The URL is in most of the cases the URL if the OpenHab server.
+Also the port has to be defined.
+Example: http://192.168.0.7:8080 or if the sound file is located on the OpenHab server http://localhost:8080

 ## Thing Configuration
 **It is recommended to configure the things via the PaperUI or HABmin**

 ### Bridge Configuration
 The bridge can be added via the PaperUI.
-After adding the bridge the username and password can set by editing the thing via the PaperUI.
+After adding the bridge the user name and password can set by editing the thing via the PaperUI.
 For manual configuration the following parameter can be defined.
 The ipAddress has to be defined.
 All other fields are optional.
 ````
 Bridge heos:bridge:main "name" [ipAddress="192.168.0.1", name="Default", unserName="xxx", password="123456"]
 ````